 May Artist – Marvin Gaye (Part 1)

 This post is part of my Deep Dive Music Project.
 This month I’m listening to some music by Marvin Gaye.
 Be sure to check out the Marvin Gaye playlist I have on Spotify.
 This post will have all my thoughts about the music I’ve listened to this month.
-When I’ve written more about the music of Marvin Gaye that I’ve listened to I’ll have links to that part of the post here.
+Click on the link below if you’d like to read the other section(s).

 After a month hiatus the Deep Dive Music Project is back, and for May I’ll be listening to some of the music of Marvin Gaye.